Top 30 ATP - Indicators evolution since 2000

 Welcome to this second tennis post.
 For better visibility, I advise you to look at my posts on a computer (for the size but also because the colors differ on a phone that has a dark theme like me.
 If the theme is light, only the size makes it difficult to read).

-So, today's post is about the evolution since 2005 of different indicators in the ATP top 30.
-These indicators are the proportions of one-handed and left-handed backhanders, as well as average age and average height.
+So, today's post is about the evolution since 2000 of different indicators in the ATP top 30.
+These indicators are the average age, the proportion of one-handed backhands, the average height, and the average number of aces per match.

 So here is the evolution of these 4 indicators !

-The increase in average age can probably be explained in large part by the aging of the top 3 (Djokovic, Nadal, Federer).
+The increase in average age can probably be explained in large part by the longevity of the Big 3 (Djokovic, Nadal, Federer) at the top of the rankings.
+However, the recent decline after 2020 reflects the retirements of Federer (2022) and Nadal (2024), as a new, younger generation is finally taking over.

 You will find the data below by clicking the github link button.